This page collects recommendations for how to ship the highest-quality and most complete Plasma session to your users.

 You can offer your users a better touchpad scrolling experience on X11 by setting the

 MOZ_USE_XINPUT2=1 environment variable in the environment.
-There are no longer any remaining known side effects.
-On Wayland, this has no effect and is not needed.
+Note that this will introduce the bug described in https://gitlab.gnome.org/GNOME/gtk/-/issues/558, but it's fairly minor.
+On Wayland, this environment variable has no effect and is not needed.

 widget.use-xdg-desktop-portal.file-picker=1 in about:config to make Firefox always use XDG portals for file pickers, which will make it use KDE's file picker instead of the GTK one.